shevdan/OCR_DataBases/README.md

 $ pip install -r requirements.txt
 # Usage for Text Recognition
 To use our text recognition you have to:
-1. install the distributive
+1. install the distributive.
 2. in module ocr_azure.py create an object of OCR() class with 2 attributes:
    * the path to the folder with your images
    * the name of the file you want the text to be in
 # Usage for Data Bases Extension
 To receive the extension of your database you have to:
-1. install the distributive
+1. install the distributive.
 2. in module image_augment.py create an object of ImageAugment() class with 1 attribute:
    * the path to the zipfile with your database.
 # Program modules